LOOSE-LIPS/loose-lips-2.0/src/routes/blog/nanas-sunday-jams-frosted-perspeks-foreign-beggars/index.md

 author: 125
 banner:
   - imported/nanas-sunday-jams-frosted-perspeks-foreign-beggars/image1228.jpeg
-description: >-
-  &nbsp;Banner artwork by the majestic Trav Yes Yes Yes Sunday Jammers.
+description: "\_Banner artwork by the majestic Trav Yes Yes Yes Sunday Jammers.
 Hotness in the bloody city, love that life is making a comeback albeit with a makeover.
 Hearing tales from friends who are having socially distanced fun, listening to music and bobbing heads at DJ sets is like a dream in soft focus.
-  Headz bobbing [...]Read More...
+Headz bobbing [...]Read More..."
 published: true
 tags: feature
 featured: false